-How much better is British Airways First Class Vs Business Class bearing in mind the price and the offering from pre-flight lounge through to cabin, seat, food and staff?
+How much better is British Airways First Class vs. Business Class, bearing in mind the price and the offering from the pre-flight lounge through to the cabin, seat, food, and staff?

 The British Airways A380

-The Airbus’ A380 is the quietest widebody jetliner flying today, generating 50 per cent less noise energy on departure than its nearest competitor, as well as three-to-four times less when landing – all while carrying 40 per cent more passengers.
-Although four huge Rolls Royce engines at full throttle are used to lift the 571,000 kilogram aircraft off the ground, the interior of the plane is eerily quiet.
+The Airbus A380 is the quietest widebody jetliner flying today, generating 50 percent less noise energy on departure than its nearest competitor, as well as three to four times less when landing – all while carrying 40 percent more passengers.
+Although four huge Rolls Royce engines at full throttle are used to lift the 571,000-kilogram aircraft off the ground, the plane’s interior is eerily quiet.
 And the full effect of the lack of noise doesn’t really take hold until you are at cruising altitude.
 Instead of talking loudly to the flight attendant, passengers can whisper.
 It also makes it much easier to fall asleep.

-The look of the First Class cabin is very sleek and beautiful, but the experience pales in comparison to that offered by other airlines on their A380 planes, such as Emirates, Qatar Airways, Etihad Airways and Qantas.
+The look of the First Class cabin is very sleek and beautiful.
+Still, the experience pales in comparison to that offered by other airlines on their A380 planes, such as Emirates, Qatar Airways, Etihad Airways, and Qantas.

 The First Class cabin is located at the front of the main deck, behind the cockpit.
-The cabin is modern and sophisticated with 14 semi-open suites in a 1-2-1 configuration, all of them having direct aisle access and facing forward.
-There are 8 window seats (4 on each side) and 6 paired seats in 3 rows in the centre of the cabin.
+The cabin is modern and sophisticated, with 14 semi-open suites in a 1-2-1 configuration, all of them having direct aisle access and facing forward.
+There are 8 window seats (4 on each side) and 6 paired seats in 3 rows in the cabin’s center.
 Although they are not fully enclosed, all suites have high seat walls and enjoy total privacy.
-Nobody is directly looking into the suite across the aisle as none of the rows quite line up and the window suites are angled towards the windows while the middle seats are angled towards the centre line.
+Nobody is directly looking into the suite across the aisle as none of the rows quite line up, and the window suites are angled towards the windows while the middle seats are angled towards the centerline.
 In addition, dividers can be raised for extra privacy.